Exhibits that Feature Idaho Artists and Organizations Throughout the State

 "Early Governors of Idaho 1863 to 1913" is a free exhibition of paintings by Herbert A. Collins.
 This exhibit features the early governors that helped shape the territory and state of Idaho.
 The exhibit can be seen in the Garden Level of the Capitol building.

-"Those Who Served" is a free exhibition honoring the men and women of Idaho who have served in the military.
+"Those Who Served" is a free exhibition on the third floor of the Idaho Capitol building in the Public Lounge honoring the men and women of Idaho who have served in the military.
 From the early territorial days to today, learn about the people who have served in the armed forces through display panels and military artifacts.
-The exhibit can be seen on the third floor of the Capitol building in the Public Lounge.
+This exhibit is also available for travel and can be personalized to suit each area with local artifacts.
+Please contact the Capitol Curator for more information.

 Statuary Hall was restored during the Capitol Project and is now a light filled 3-D changing exhibition space.
 Like the Garden Level, this temporary exhibit space features the artistic talent of Idaho in addition to the Capitol Historic Tree project.